Good-Ghosting/goodghosting-protocol-v1/README.md

 - Deploy to ropsten: `npm run deploy:ropsten`
 - Deploy to mainnet (PRODUCTION): `npm run deploy:mainnet`
 - Deploy to polygon (PRODUCTION): `npm run deploy:polygon`
-- Deploy to celo (TESTNET): You need to add a .seecret file in root with your private key and then run `npm run deploy:alfajores`
+- Deploy to celo (TESTNET): You need to add a .secret file in root with your private key appended with ```0x``` at the begining and then run `npm run deploy:alfajores`

 In case you experience a deployment error similar to